moechofe/lowresrmx/asset.dev/manual.md

 - `comment$` is a string **without double quotes** of 32 characters max.
 - `data` is a list of hexadecimal literals.

-When the program is started, the content of the files is loaded and [mapped to the memory](#memory-mapping).
+When the program is started, the content of the files is loaded and [mapped to memory](#memory-mapping).
+It is called a ROM entry.
+Each entry get a different memory address.

-The memory address for the files starts at $10000, and the best way to know this address is to use the `=ROM` function.
+The first entry gets the address $10000, and the best way to know this address is to use the [`=ROM`](#address-rom-file) function.

+Some ROM entries have a specific purpose to provide convenience to the user:

+- #0 When empty, allow to use the default font
+- #1 Default entry for palettes
+- #2 Default entry for characters
+- #3 Default entry for background data.
+- #15 Default entry for sounds and music.

 Check the [file API](#file-api).

-TODO: default file and usage, check if already exists in the manual

 ### Memory